paylogic/py2deb/README.rst

    :target: https://coveralls.io/r/paylogic/py2deb?branch=master

-The Python package `py2deb` converts Python source distributions to Debian packages.
+The Python package `py2deb` converts Python source distributions to Debian binary packages (the ones used for installation).
 It uses pip-accel_ to download, unpack and compile Python packages.
 Because of this `py2deb` is compatible with the command line interface of the ``pip install`` command.
 For example you can specify packages to convert as command line arguments but you can also use `requirement files`_ if you want.

 During the conversion process dependencies are automatically taken into account and converted as well so you don't actually have to use requirement files